vemetric/favicon-api/README.md

 The following projects are using the Favicon API:

 - [Vemetric](https://vemetric.com) - Simple, yet actionable Web & Product Analytics
+- [Orshot](https://orshot.com/) - Scale your Marketing with Automated Visuals
 - [OpenPanel](https://openpanel.com?utm_src=vemetric_readme) - Next Generation Web Hosting Panel

 Are you using the Favicon API and wanna be listed here?
 Feel free to file a Pull Request!